Active adventures in Antarctica

 3) The top layer

 Windproof and waterproof parka and trousers.
-The park can be single-layer (insulated with protection from wind and water) or double-layer (consisting of a warm layer and an upper wind and water protection layer).
+The park can be single-layered (insulated with protection from wind and water) or double-layered (consisting of a warm layer and an upper wind and water protection layer).

 4) Shoes and accessories

 Rubber boots (regular or insulated) are the most suitable option for expeditions.
-Take with you several pairs of gloves/mittens (1 light, 1 warm waterproof, 1 spare), a hat, a scarf /buff, several pairs of warm (for example, woolen) and ordinary socks.
+Bring several pairs of gloves/mittens (1 light, 1 warm waterproof, 1 spare), a hat, scarf/ buff, several pairs of warm (for example, wool) and regular socks.

 Are plane tickets included in the price of the tour?